shawnweisfeld/20200109_MCWAzureDevOps/docs/lab.md

 ### Task 3: Add a deployment slot for the "staging" version of the site

 1. Next, you need to add the "staging" deployment slot to the web app.
 This is used during a deployment to stage the new version of the web app.
-This is going to require the addition of some manual code.
+This is going to require the addition of some additional code.
 In the **azuredeploy.json** file, add the following code to the "resources" array, just above the element for the "connectionstrings" (on or around line 156).

     ```json
     {